rwilliams58/onnx/docs/Operators.md

 <dl>
 <dt><tt>T</tt> : tensor(float16), tensor(float), tensor(double)</dt>
-<dd>Constrain input and output types to float tensors.</dd>
+<dd>Constrains input and output types to float tensors.</dd>
 </dl>

 ### <a name="DepthToSpace"></a><a name="depthtospace">**DepthToSpace**</a>

   DepthToSpace rearranges (permutes) data from depth into blocks of spatial data.
   This is the reverse transformation of SpaceToDepth.
-More specifically, this op outputs a copy of the input tensor where values from the depth dimension are moved in spatial blocks to the height and width dimensions.
+More specifically, this operator outputs a copy of the input tensor, where values from the depth dimension are moved in spatial blocks to the height and width dimensions.

 #### Attributes